Openhab-Nodes/website/content/en/userguide/rules.md

 tags = ["rules"]
 +++

-This chapter introduces you into the concepts of openHAB X Rules, its limitations and its extensibility via Scripts.
+This chapter introduces you into the concepts of OHX Rules, its limitations and its extensibility via Scripts.

 Rules do not have the goal to replace complex, control flow driven scripts and are defined in a declarative way.
 This allows to offer an easy to grasp, graphical Rule Editor and Rule sharing.
 That's why you will not find a step-by-step "how to create a Rule" guide in this chapter.